Radio (2003 film)

 Radio is a 2003 American biographical sports drama film directed by Mike Tollin.
-It was inspired by the 1996 Sports Illustrated article "Someone to Lean On" by Gary Smith.
-The article and the movie are based on the true story of T. L. Hanna High School football coach Harold Jones (Ed Harris) and a young man with an intellectual disability, James Robert "Radio" Kennedy (Cuba Gooding Jr.).
+It was inspired by and loosely based on the 1996 Sports Illustrated article "Someone to Lean On" by Gary Smith.
+The article and the movie are based on the true story of T. L. Hanna High School football coach Harold Jones (Ed Harris) and a young man with an intellectual disability, James "Radio" Kennedy (Cuba Gooding Jr.).
 The film co-stars Debra Winger and Alfre Woodard.
-It was filmed primarily in Walterboro, South Carolina, and also received mostly negative reviews.
+It was filmed primarily in Walterboro, South Carolina, and released by Sony Pictures Releasing on October 24, 2003.
+Radio received mostly negative reviews and grossed $52.6 million against a $30 million budget.

 Plot

 In the 1970s, James Robert "Radio" Kennedy, a 23-year-old intellectually disabled man, lives alone with his mother, who, as a nurse, spends much of the day at work.
 Radio spends much of his day roaming the town and pushing a shopping cart, which he uses to collect anything interesting he finds.
 Radio often pauses to observe the local high school football team, led by Coach Harold Jones, in its training sessions.
 During one such session, the football falls out of bounds, which allows Radio to collect it and haul it away in his cart.
 A group of players retaliate the following day by tying Radio's hands and feet, locking him in the gear shed, and throwing footballs at the door to scare him.

 Jones frees Radio and punishes the wrongdoers by making them run extra wind sprints after practice.
 Jones takes it upon himself to assist in Radio's care and gives him his nickname because of his penchant for listening to the radio.
 Radio begins assisting Coach Jones on the football team and inspires the team before each game as a mascot-type figure.
 Radio's increased attention from Jones is faced with resistance from the football team's parents, who see Radio as a distraction from their own sons' successes.

 Upon the end of the football season, Jones involves Radio with several activities within the high school and winds up neglecting his daughter, Mary Helen, who is a member of the high school's cheerleading squad.
 At a Christmas Mass, Radio receives several gifts from the townspeople.
 Mary Helen confides to her father that while she does not blame him for neglecting her, she cannot understand the reason for his interest in Radio.